CartoDB/dataservices-api/doc/segmentation_functions.md

 # Segmentation Functions

 The Segmentation Snapshot functions enable you to determine the pre-calculated population segment for a location.
-Segmentation is a method that divides a target market into subgroups based on shared common traits.
-For example, you can take the location of a store location and determine what classification of population exists around that location.
+Segmentation is a method that divides a populations into subclassifications based on common traits.
+For example, you can take the a store location and determine what classification of population exists around that location.
 If you need help creating coordinates from addresses, see the [Geocoding Functions](/cartodb-platform/dataservices-api/geocoding-functions/) documentation.

 _**Note:** The Segmentation Snapshot functions are only available for the United States.
-CartoDB includes the segmentation profile defined in the Output Data: US_tract_clusters_new_, as detailed in the _[Understanding America's Neighborhoods Using Uncertain Data from the American Community Survey](http://www.tandfonline.com/doi/pdf/10.1080/00045608.2015.1052335) contextual approach.
-Subsequent releases will include additional segmentation profiles._
+Our first release (May 18, 2016) is derived from Census 2010 variables.
+Our next release will be based on Census 2014 data.
+For the latest information, see the [Open Segments](https://github.com/CartoDB/open-segments) project repository._

 ## OBS_GetSegmentationSnapshot( Point Geometry );